 Here are some common animal pests found in the Northeast and some recommendations for control.
 None of these are fool proof, but all are worth a try to control pesky animals.

 Exclude them with barriers or trap at main runways with peanut butter bait or vitamin D (death results from calcium imbalance).
 Other repellents, such as castor oil, may help as will poison baits.
-Or get a cat or small dog.
+Or get a cat or small dog to help get rid of mice and voles.

 Trap them using peanut butter, oats, nut meats, or sunflower seeds.
 Or spray repellents on bulbs, or place jagged shells or stones in the holes when you plant bulbs.
 Plant cages will keep them out.
 Or get a cat or two.